Enclosures v2 — Manual

 Concept: The neutral reference shape, ideal when you want pure, direct motion.

-high = sudden vertical jumps appear between points, so the ramp becomes broken and unpredictable.
+Character: low = perfectly linear and clean; high = sudden vertical jumps appear between points, so the ramp becomes broken and unpredictable.

 Drift: low = abrupt jumps; high = the same jumps are progressively smoothed into fast ramps.